Potato Leek Soup-a staple you need to make!

 Potato Leek Soup

 A deliciously simple soup using hearty vegetables and broth packed full of nutrients.
-The perfect addition to any meal, anytime of year!
+The perfect addition to any meal, anytime of year, and enjoyable for the whole family!

 Ingredients